 “Now how can you tell that?”
 I asked, more skeptically than I meant to.
 Neither boy answered.

 We followed the squirrel with our flashlights as it climbed up into a tree-shaped space that seemed darker than the sky.
-Then it spread its wings – flaps, whatever – and flew through the darkness to the next tree, eerily illumined by our flashlights like a spotlit B-17 over Germany.
+Then it spread its wings – flaps, whatever – and flew to the next tree, eerily illumined by our flashlights like a spotlit B-17 over Germany.

 “It’s flying!
 It’s flying!
 It’s flying!
 Awesome!” sang the boy choir.